IFST | Inspiring excellence and trust in food

 Food science and technology is, by nature dynamic and innovative.
 Whilst a serious subject and with serious implications, it is exciting and fun.
 We will seek to reflect this dynamism in the way we work and communicate with others.
 We will therefore be responsive to the constantly changing environment in which we work and to the needs of our members and stakeholders.

 Our independent position and voice is critical and is what we are valued and respected for.
 We will ensure our governance, agendas and outputs are based on the best and most complete evidence available and, in gathering this evidence, we will not be unduly influenced by any single views or commercial pressures.
 We will build trust by being open about all our decision-making processes.

 Food science community

 We value our members as a community of food scientists and technologists.
-We respect the diversity of our membership, seek to learn from each other and always encourage a friendly, approachable and supportive spirit from all who work for and with us.
+We respect and value the diversity of our membership and all that this diversity brings.
+We seek to learn from each other and always encourage a friendly, approachable, inclusive and supportive spirit from all who work for and with us.

 To achieve our vision, we will focus on the following six strategic priorities:

-Priority 2 – Engagement with and influencing key stakeholders
+Priority 2 – Influencing and supporting key stakeholders

 Priority 6 - Financial stability and sustainability

-We will ensure we have sustainable income streams by commitment to priorities 1 to 5 above and by continuing to develop new products/services that meet the changing needs of members and the sector generally.
-These will all be underpinned by effective cost control and sound financial and risk management.
+Our ambition: We have sustainable income streams by commitment to priorities 1 to 5 above and continue to develop new products/services that meet the changing needs of members and the sector generally.
+These all underpinned by effective cost control and sound financial and risk management.